bclarke-nes/KIND-shiny-intro/src/text_sections/shiny intro_session 03.md

 ## Getting the data

-+ stand-alone data-processing script in `/data/s03_data.R` that downloads and tidies the data for us.
-You're very welcome to dissect that script - it's not very interesting, but the upshot is that it makes four .rds data files from the open data:
++ there's a data-processing script in `/R/s03_data.R` that downloads and tidies the data for us.
+This makes four .rds data files from the open data:
   + data/data.rds - the main delayed discharge data
   + data/boards.rds - a tibble of board names and codes
   + data/standardised_data.rds - delayed discharges per capita for the territorial NHS boards
   + data/standardised_data_national.rds - delayed discharges per capita, national
++ we'll call that script from `R/s03.R`, which will also hold our functions

 ## Producing outputs